thergh/jftt-compiler/README.md

 ### Author: Łukasz Ciświcki

-Program compiles a procedural language to machine code that can by run using the provided virtual machine.
+Program compiles a procedural language to machine code that can be run using a virtual machine.

 ### FILES